Hengle/Folkvangr/Documents/script.md

 Time passes.

+The camera pans, following a trail of blood.

-She staggers up a hillcrest into view of a clearing with tall golden brown grass.
+Regin staggers up a hillcrest into view of a clearing with tall golden brown grass.
 The sun is rising over the treeline, indicating yet another day has passed without success.
+She stumbles and collapses.

+At this moment she has practically given up all hope.
+She is badly injured from her fight with the forest creature, far worse than believed earlier.
+The injuries probably occured when she was swung into the rocks.
+She also lost her pack and all her supplies.

-She looks at the sun and slumps down in defeat.
+She looks at the sun wearily.
+Her eyes close, and her ragged breathing slows.

-At the moment when she has practically given up all hope, she sees the a figure moving through the underbrush across the edge of the opposite side of the clearing.
-She rises to her feet.
-The figure notices her and stops.

-They just stand and stare across the clearing for a long time.

-Closeup shots.
-They are both haggard and clearly struggling to not break down.

-She breaks into a sprint down the hill.
-He limps towards her.
-They embrace in the final shot.
+The camera shifts to a far perspective that makes her crumpled form look small and still.
+It lingers on this view.
+Time passes.

+Heyward is seen appoaching into the frame.
+He sees Regin on the hill, and rushes to her side.
+He desperately attempts to wake her, but she does not move.

+Soft solemn music starts to play.

                                              CUT TO CREDITS.

-EXT.
-FOREST RUINS- POST CREDITS (OPTIONAL)